danmayer/danmayer.github.com/_drafts/2017-07-25-information-architecture-changes.md

 # Information Architecture Changes

 Creating a robust Data Model for your business & application is one of the most important things to get right.
-We still don't have great tools for discussing proposed database schema changes.
+We still don't have great tools available for discussing proposed database schema changes.
 Fixing a bad data model after data has started flowing on a production system is more complicated & time consuming than folks estimate.
-A series of not fully thought out data decisions early on project can cut a team's velocity significantly.
-As time is spent trying to fix bad & invalid data, adding missing [DB constraints & validations](http://naildrivin5.com/blog/2015/11/15/rails-validations-vs-postgres-check-constraints.html) where needed, and refactoring towards a more appropriate data model.
+A series of not fully thought out data decisions early on,  can cut a team's velocity significantly.
+This is due to time being spent on trying to fix bad & invalid data, adding missing [DB constraints & validations](http://naildrivin5.com/blog/2015/11/15/rails-validations-vs-postgres-check-constraints.html), and refactoring towards a more appropriate data model.

 __What can we do to ensure a more robust model from the start and increase the confidence we have in data model changes?__

 ## A Proposal For More Communicative Data Model Changes

-Below, I will lay out a proposal we are iterating on as part of our OGE team practices.
+Below, I will lay out a proposal we are iterating on as part of our OGE team best practices.

 Our Goals:

-* Ability to communicate clearly across Dev, PM, & BI teams anticipated impacts
+* Ability to communicate anticipated impacts of our data model changes clearly across Development, Project Management, & Business Intelligence teams
-* Quickly visualize and be able to discuss changes (faster feedback loop)
+* Ability to quickly visualize changes (faster feedback loop)
-* Reduce bad data models making it to production prior to full cross functional review and understanding
+* Reduce bad data models making it to production
-* Support asynchronous communication styles that work best for our distributed team
+* Support both interactive & asynchronous communication styles that work best for our distributed team
-* Ability to incrementally evolve the model quickly during discussions
 * Ability to see high and low level details using the same data
-* Ability to focus in to only the models under discussion
 * Easily integrates into our tool chain

 While this does add additional overhead while working on data changes to our system.
 It helps us to collaborate and socialize the data model.
 Working towards ubiquitous language across our teams and with our stakeholders.